Startups Weekly: A pre-IPO list of unicorn companies that also generate lots of revenue(!) – TechCrunch

 [Editor’s note: Want to get this weekly review of news that startups can use by email?
 Just subscribe here.]

-The following is not investment advice, but this week Alex added Seismic, ThoughtSpot, Noom, Riskified and Moveable Ink to the club, based on their funding histories, growth metrics and his own interviews with the teams.
+The following is not investment advice, but this week Alex added Seismic, ThoughtSpot, Noom, Riskified and Movable Ink to the club, based on their funding histories, growth metrics and his own interviews with the teams.
 “Perhaps we’re really just compiling an IPO watchlist, a grouping of firms that will probably go (or should go) public in the next 18 months,” he mused along the way.

 Raising a seed round?
 You have more options in 2020